LoyolaChicagoBooks/introcs-csharp/rst/binarysearching.rst

 Here's a quick explanation, because it largely follows from the above explanation.

-- Line 5-6.
-Initially item could be anywhere in the array, so minimum is at position 0 and maximum is at position N-1 (data.Length - 1).
+- Line 5-6: Initially item could be anywhere in the array, so minimum is at position 0 and maximum is at position N-1 (data.Length - 1).
-- The loop to make repeated passes over the array begins on line 6.
+- The loop to make repeated passes over the array begins on line 7.
 We use a bottom-tested do-while loop, because we know that we need to enter this loop--no matter what--at least once to determine whether the item is in the middle or not.
-- Line 8 does just what we expect.
+- Line 8 does just what we expect:
+  It calculates the median position (mid).
+- It is always possible that we've found the item, which is what we test on line 9, and return with our answer if we found it.
-  It calculates the median position (mid) and then proceeds to test whether the value is present at this position.
-If it is greater than the value at this position, we know it is in the "upper half".
-Otherwise, it's in the lower half.
+- Lines 11-14: If not, we continue.
+If the item is greater than the value at this mid position, we know it is in the "upper half".
-  It is also possible that we've found the item, which is what we test on line 9.
-- If the interval shrinks until there is no space for data left (``max`` < ``min``), then the binary search terminates.
+  Otherwise, it's in the "lower half".
+- Line 15: We can only continue searching if there is some data left to consider (``min <= ``max``).
-- The binary search either returns the *position* where we found the item, or it returns -1 (to indicate not found).
+- Line 16: Otherwise the binary search loop terminates, and we return -1 (to indicate not found).
-  The -1 value is a commonly-returned function in most search operations (especially on lists and strings), so we use this mostly out of respect for tradition.
+  The -1 value is a commonly-returned indicator of failure in search operations (especially on arrays, lists, and strings), so we use this mostly out of respect for tradition.
   It makes particular sense,
   because -1 is not within the *index set* of the array (which starts at 0 in C# and ends at ``data.Length - 1``.

 Similar to linear searching, we provide a main program that tests it out.
 The whole code is in :repsrc:`binary_searching/binary_searching.cs`.
+It uses an elaboration of binary search that prints out the steps visually, as in the introduction to this section.
+It also references functions from the example projects searching and sorting.

 .. literalinclude:: ../source/examples/binary_searching/binary_searching.cs
    :start-after: chunk-driver-begin